 Head of House Name/Nickname: HMIS#:

 Spouse Name/Nickname: HMIS#:

 Assessor's Name/Agency: Date:

 General

+T

 What is your age? ☐ Refused

-What is your spouse's age (if applicat ole)?
+What is your spouse's age (if applicat

-IF EITHER HEAD OF HOUSEHOLD IS 6 OLDER, THEN SCORE 1 0 YEARS OF AGE OR SCORE:
+IF EITHER HEAD OF HOUSEHOLD IS 6 0 YEARS OF AGE OR SCORE:

+OLDER, THEN SCORE 1

+•

 Children

 1. How many children under the age of 18 are currently with you? ☐ Refused

-2. How many children under the age of 18 are not currently with your family, but you have reason to believe they will be joining you when you get housed? ☐ Refused
+2. How many children under the age of 18 are not currently with

+your family, but you have reason to believe they will be joining you when you get housed? ☐ Refused

-3. IF HOUSEHOLD INCLUDES A FEMALE: Is a family currently pregnant? ,
+3. IF HOUSEHOLD INCLUDES A FEMALE: Is a family currently pregnant? any member of the

-4. Please provide a list of children's names 1
+4. Please provide a list of children's names and ages: •

 First Name Last Name Age

-1

-1

-IF THERE IS A SINGLE PARENT WITH 2+ CH AGED 11 OR YOUNGER, AND/OR A CURRE 1 FOR FAMILY SIZE.
-IF THERE ARE TWO PARENTS WITH 3+ CHI AGED 6 OR YOUNGER, AND/OR A CURREN FOR FAMILY SIZE.
-INT PREGNANCY, THEN SCORE LDREN, AND/OR A CHILD SCORE:
+IF THERE IS A SINGLE PARENT WITH 2+ CHILDREN, AND/OR A CHILD AGED 11 OR YOUNGER, AND/OR A CURRENT PREGNANCY, THEN SCORE 1 FOR FAMILY SIZE.
+SCORE:

+IF THERE ARE TWO PARENTS WITH 3+ CHI AGED 6 OR YOUNGER, AND/OR A CURREN FOR FAMILY SIZE. -